coleblakeman01/README.MD/README.md

 # Markdown

 This tutorial is how to use Markdown.
 I will cover the different commands and necessary information needed to be able to use Markdown for projects such as this.
-I will only address the markdown commands I used in this project here, for a full tutorial of all the commands just go to the link below.
+I will be addressing the markdown commands I used in this project here, for a full tutorial of all the commands just go to the link below.

 [Markdown Tutorial Online](https://www.markdownguide.org/getting-started)